bishnubista/safe-mcp-hackathon/docs/clients.md

 Safe mode: insert `"-e","MODE=safe",` before the image tag in `args`.

-Verify:
+### Verify Setup

 - Open the MCP/Tools view and confirm `safe-mcp` appears with tools like `notes.search` and `fs.read`.
-- Ask to list tools or run a benign query to confirm it responds.
+- Run a benign test: ask, "Find notes about welcome" and confirm a normal response.
+- Optional: add `"-e","MODE=safe"` to `args` and repeat to validate behavior under mitigation.

 Key points:
 - Use an absolute host path in the `-v` mount.